 Although many of the figures were already known on earlier cards, the “Paris pattern” consolidated around the middle of the seventeenth century (based, perhaps, on the cards of Hector of Troyes).
 Single-figure courts prevailed until around 1830 when the double-ended version came into use.
-The court cards are usually named, and the reason for, or origins of, these names seems to derive from romantic tales from the age of chivalry, or heroes of antiquity.
+The court cards are usually named, and the reason for, or origins of, these names seems to derive from legendary heroes of antiquity.
 The Paris court card designs also appear in other parts of Europe as provincial variants (e.g. Belgian 'Genoese' pattern, Italian 'Piedmont' pattern).
 See Ken Lodge's Blog►

 In the middle of the eighteenth century legislation was introduced making the Paris pattern the official portrait or pattern for the whole of northern France.